sumansuhag/AI-Pipeline-for-Image-Segmentation-and-Object-Analysis_project/README.md

 ## Implementation Details
 ### Image Segmentation
 The image segmentation is implemented using Mask R-CNN from torchvision.
-The `SegmentationModel` class in `models/segmentation_model.py` handles the segmentation process:
+The `SegmentationModel` class in `models/segmentation_model.py` handles the segmentation process.